Thursday, June 4, 2020

 The rhyme went like this: “Ammannati, Ammannato, che bel marmo hai rovinato!”
 “Ammannati, Ammannato, what a beautiful piece of marble you ruined!”
 Art became part of the fabric of life in Florence, a source of civic pride and enjoyment for every inhabitant.

-Similarly in Detroit in the Motown era, there was both a willingness on the part of artists to address a public hunger, and a supportive audience.
+In Detroit during the Motown era, there was also a willingness on the part of artists to address a public hunger, and a supportive audience.
 The rhythm ‘n’ blues of the 1960s followed the period of the 1950s when convention and traditional values tried to suppress the pleasures of sensuality and passion.
 It was a time when couples were almost never portrayed as even sharing the same bed in movies and television.
 The audience for popular music was eager for an affirmation of love, energy, and passion, and the artists of Motown were ready to provide “Dancin’ in the Streets,” a hit song by Martha and the Vandellas.

 Barry Gordy Jr., the entrepreneur behind Motown Records, was also a genius at recognizing and promoting talent.
 He was particularly savvy about what it would take to get people outside African American communities to accept the energy and sensuality of that music.
 Gordy hired Maxine Powell, who had a finishing school for fashion models in Detroit, to guide Motown performers on how to walk, talk, and dress so that they would make a winning impression when performing or giving interviews.